West Challow

-West Challow is a village and civil parish about 2 mi west of the market town of Wantage in the Vale of White Horse.
+West Challow is a village and civil parish about 2 mi west of the market town of Wantage in the Vale of White Horse, England.
 The village is on Childrey Brook, which is a tributary of the River Ock.
 West Challow was part of Berkshire until the 1974 boundary changes transferred the Vale of White Horse to Oxfordshire.
-The 2011 Census recorded the parish's population as 184.
+The 2011 census recorded the parish's population as 184.

 Etymology

 The place-name Challow is first attested in a charter of 947 (though the earliest surviving copy of the charter is twelfth-century) in the Old English phrase "to Ceawan Hlewe", which can straightforwardly be translated as "to Ceawa's burial mound", where Ceawa is a personal name attested only here and in the place-name Chawridge.
-The name appears as Ceveslane (considered to be a mis-spelling of Ceveslaue) in the Domesday Book of 1086.
+The name appears as Ceveslane (considered to be a misspelling of Ceveslaue) in the Domesday Book of 1086.
 Thirteenth-century variants included Chaulea, Chaulauhe, Chawelawe and Shawelawe.

 The "West" element in the name, added to distinguish West Challow from East Challow, is first found in 1284 (in such forms as Westcha(e)lawe and Weschallawe).